Speed Racer

 Full lyrics and extensive credits are included on the insert poster.

-Personnel includes: John Berry, Helen Darling, Ziggy Marley, Steve Marley (vocals); Aubrey Haynie (fiddle, mandolin); Earl China Smith (guitar); Michael Spriggs (acoustic guitar); Chris Leuzinger (electric guitar); Steve Nathan, Carol "Bowie" McLaughlin (keyboards); Glen Browne, Mike Brignardello (bass); Lonnie Wilson (drums); Sticky (percussion); Sly Dunbar (drum programming); Sharon Pendergast, Cedella Marley, Erica Newell (background vocals); Dave Goelz, Steve Whitmire, Jerry Nelson, Kevin Clash, Bill Barretta, Barry Mann, Frank Oz, Kevin Bishop, Tim Curry, Mak Wilson (character vocals).
+Personnel for the songs include: John Berry, Helen Darling, Ziggy Marley, Steve Marley (vocals); Aubrey Haynie (fiddle, mandolin); Earl China Smith (guitar); Michael Spriggs (acoustic guitar); Chris Leuzinger (electric guitar); Steve Nathan, Carol "Bowie" McLaughlin (keyboards); Glen Browne, Mike Brignardello (bass); Lonnie Wilson (drums); Sticky (percussion); Sly Dunbar (drum programming); Sharon Pendergast, Cedella Marley, Erica Newell (background vocals); Dave Goelz, Steve Whitmire, Jerry Nelson, Kevin Clash, Bill Barretta, Barry Mann, Frank Oz, Kevin Bishop, Tim Curry, Mak Wilson (character vocals).